coding-sisterhood/html-css-workshop/README.md

 Let's prettify your page using some CSS!

-1. Create `index.css` file inside your `superheros` folder.
+1. Create `index.css` file inside your `superheroines` folder.
 Define your first style there:

 ```
     h1 {